Small circulant complex Hadamard matrices of Butson type: Counting and classification results for small matrices

 The symbol ``$F_p$'' is used when $n=l$ is prime, so that Theorem \ref{tm:uniqueness-p} indicates that the only circulant Hadamard matrix is the Fourier matrix or one of its multiples (up to equivalence).
 The symbol ``$(F_p)$'' was used to indicate that the same uniqueness result applies but when $n$ is prime and $l$ is a multiple of $n$, so that Theorem \ref{tm:uniqueness-p} does not apply directly.
 In those cases the uniqueness which is claimed results from computations.

-A list, for small values of $n,l$ for which no obstruction is known, of the first rows of matrices in $C_n^{circ}(l)$, is available online\footnote{\href{http://math.uni.lu/schlenker/programs/circbut/circbut.html}{http://math.uni.lu/schlenker/programs/circbut/circbut.html}}.
-The classification results were obtained by using a computer program.
+A list, for small values of $n,l$ for which no obstruction is known, of the first rows of matrices in $C_n^{circ}(l)$, is available in an online appendix to the paper\footnote{\href{http://math.uni.lu/schlenker/programs/circbut/circbut.html}{http://math.uni.lu/schlenker/programs/circbut/circbut.html}}.

+The classification results were obtained by using a computer program, which is also available in the online appendix.
+We stress that the search for matrices in $C^{circ}_n(l)$ cannot be done, except for very small values of $n,l$, by a brutal search algorithm.
+The program used here, and presented in the companion webpage of the article, works for larger values of $n,l$ because it takes into account in a relatively efficient way both the structure of those matrices and the action of the symmetry group leaving those matrices invariant.
+We do not provide a detailed analysis of the way the algorithm works here, since the program should be relatively easy to understand for specialists of complex Hadamard matrices.